wp-plugins/really-simple-ssl/readme.txt

 == Frequently Asked Questions ==
 = Is it possible to exclude certain urls from the ssl redirect? =
 * That is not possible.
 This plugin simply forces your complete site over https, which keeps it lightweight.

+= The htaccess edit results in a redirect loop.
+How can I fix this =
+* Although I try to make the htaccess rewrite rules as generic as possible, and check for conflicts I am aware of, this is still possible.
+To help us improve the plugin, please send your url and htaccess contents to [me](http://www.rogierlankhorst.com/really-simple-ssl-contact-form/).
+To fix this straight away you can prevent the htaccess from being edited.
+1. Remove the really simple ssl rewrite rules from your htaccess.
+2. Add the following to your wp-config.php

+define( 'RLRSSSL_DO_NOT_EDIT_HTACCESS' , TRUE );

 = Is it possible to add urls that should be replaced to https? =
 * Yes, add the following to your functions.php: